 Although the building industry and economy continue to change and evolve, some things will never change at Universal Supply.
 Today the Universal team, under Jeff’s leadership, continues to maintain the traditions and business practices that the company was founded on — respect, fairness and trust.

-With thirteen locations that reach into the markets of Southern New Jersey, Pennsylvania and Delaware, and over 230 employees, Universal Supply has become the premier source for building and remodeling products and services in south central New Jersey.
+With fifteem locations that reach into the markets of New Jersey, Southeastern Pennsylvania, Delaware and Maryland, and over 230 employees, Universal Supply has become the premier source for building and remodeling products and services in south central New Jersey.

 “I truly believe our success has been a team effort.
 Our team is second to none.” - Jeff Umosella, President